 While booking a flight to Manila, Philippines, the most affordable routes were offered by Air China.
 With Air China, there was a long layover in Beijing before heading to our destination (Manila).
 Due to the long delays that run rampant with Air China, one has the choice of either spending your time at the airport and relaxing, possibly catching up on work or a quick shut eye; or you can spend it exploring the area (Beijing).
 We chose the latter.

-Leaving Bejing, China Airport:
+Leaving Beijing, China Airport:

 China now offers a 72-hour pass for 53 countries for access outside the airport without the need of a travel visa.
 For U.S. passport holders, all you need to show is an itinerary on what you are doing in China, a valid passport, a plane ticket that displays confirmed seats for your connecting flight, and a completed arrival/departure form (which can be filled out at the airport).